Skip to main content

 Opdivo, in combination with Yervoy, is FDA-approved as a first-choice treatment for adults with metastatic non-small cell lung cancer (NSCLC) whose tumors have PD-L1 and don’t have abnormal EGFR or ALK genes.
 PD-L1 is a protein found on lung cancer cells.
 If a cancer has PD-L1, this means there’s a good chance your cancer will respond to immunotherapy.

-In a clinical trial of almost 800 people with metastatic NSCLC, Opdivo and Yervoy together reduced the risk of dying by over 20% compared to standard chemotherapy.
+In a clinical trial of almost 800 people with metastatic NSCLC, using Opdivo and Yervoy together improved survival rate by over 20% compared to standard chemotherapy.
 And after 4 years, 29% of people who received both Opdivo and Yervoy were alive compared to 18% who received standard chemotherapy.
 In other words, people who received Opdivo and Yervoy lived longer than people who didn't.

 The combination of Opdivo and Yervoy is an effective treatment for other types of cancer, such as melanoma and kidney cancer.
 But, again, success rates vary.